Sophiabbb/MLDS420-Flight_Delay_Prediction/README.md

 - **Class weighting (4:1 ratio)** significantly improves recall for delayed flights.
 - **XGBoost outperformed other models**, providing the best trade-off between detecting delays and maintaining

+## Files Description
+- **Modeling.Rmd**: R Markdown file containing the code for model training and evaluation.
+- **Modeling.pdf**: PDF version of the Modeling.Rmd file for easier viewing.
+- **Project_Report.pdf**: Final report summarizing the entire project.
+- **README.md**: Project overview and guide for understanding and running the files.
+- **data_for_modeling_clean.Rmd**: R Markdown file focused on data cleaning and feature engineering.

 ## How to Run

 1. Clone the repo: